Forest Science for people and societal challenges The 90th “Marin Drăcea” INCDS Anniversary

 B.E. Ștefănești.
 The Ștefănești resort was established based on the Order of the D.G.G.S. no. 786792A/1954.

-In accordance with the previously mentioned establishment order, the forest fund was declared a scientific reserve of I.C.A.S., the arboretum being an object of study and experimentation for the forestry research activity.
+In accordance with the previously mentioned establishment order, the forest fund was declared a scientific reserve of the I.C.A.S., the arboretum being an object of study and experimentation for the forestry research activity.

 The scientific research activity in the Ștefănești Resort had, in accordance with Law 2/1976, as priority objectives: the improvement of oak, the management of oak forests, the restoration of forests degraded by sky and hedgerows, the mechanization of forestry works in the plain area, the management of forests of social interest and pheasant selection and breeding.